nguyencam275/Projects/README.md

 # Projects Descriptions

-## Data Exploration Project
+## Data Exploration Project - Student Adaptivity to Online Learning
-This project was done using R. The project involves analyzing a large data set and creating visualizations.
+This project was done using R. The project involves analyzing a large data set and creating visualizations to draw insight about student adaptivity to online learning.

 ## Data Translation Assignment
 This project was done using R. The project involves analyzing a large data set and creating different types of visualizations.